mdelamerced/sinkCam/README.md

 sinkCam
 =======

-IP Camera controller and recorder for text projection
+IP Camera controller for Processing
+This code only works for Processing 2.0b1.